Last updated: November 23, 2025

 Scanning for potential bullish divergences is a more advanced, contrarian scan.
 The goal is to find assets that are in a downtrend but are showing signs of bottoming out as the selling momentum fades.

-• The logic: We are looking for that powerful disagreement between price and momentum.
+• The logic: Looking for that powerful disagreement between price and momentum.
 This scan helps us find potential “falling knives” that might actually be safe to catch.

 • The scanner settings: